 - Thriller Bark as a whole is a huge sendoff letter to horror literature:

 - Donquixote Doflamingo's name comes from the eponymous Don Quixote, although he doesn't either resemble the character neither has similar personality or views, while his younger brother is named Rosinante, a call back to the name of Donquixote's "steed" Rocinante.
+More similar to Don Quixote, at least visually, is Gan Fall, Skypiea's former god.

 - Thunder Soldier is a toy soldier missing a leg, exactly like the main character of The Steadfast Tin Soldier.